Setting up your rakeback

 The tracker automatically recomputes all your curves as soon as you change the value.
 No need to re-import your hands.

-Playing on multiple rooms?
-A button lets you define a different rate for each one.
-The tracker then automatically applies the right rate to each hand based on the room it was played on.
+Playing on several rooms?
+A settings button lets you define a different rate for each one.
+The tracker then automatically applies the right rate to each tournament based on the room it was played on.

 2. Rakeback and effective rake: don't confuse them